luqmanhaqim/zip-automation-function/README.md

 3. **Task 3: Documentation and Version Control**
    - Commit changes using best practices from the beginning to the end.
    - Push changes to a public repository and add documentation to the project by adding a README file.

+4. **Task 4: Cost Analysis**
+   - Perform a cost analysis to estimate the monthly expenses incurred after implementing the solution.
+   - Provide recommendations or cost-saving strategies to optimize expenses.

+5. **Task 5: Scalability and Potential Bottlenecks**
+   - Evaluate the scalability of the solution, considering AWS Lambda's ability to automatically scale based on demand.
+   - Identify potential bottlenecks that could impact system performance, such as concurrency limits or resource constraints.

 ## Components

 1. **Code (Python)**